 26. Electric space heaters are not allowed in the student living areas.

-27. Use of miniature Christmas lights may be used for decoration, No more than 75 feet of lights.
-Lights must be plugged directly into a wall outlet and attached flat to the wall and never on the ceiling.
+27. Use of miniature Christmas lights may be used for decoration--no more than three strands of lights.
+Lights must be plugged directly into a wall outlet, attached flat to the wall, and never on the ceiling.

-28. Portable Fire Pits on campus will be used as follows:
+28. All outdoor open burning must be contained within a manufactured fire pit (not makeshift of stone or blocks).
+Portable Fire Pits on campus will be used as follows:

 a.
 The Use of Accelerants is Prohibited